-Linear, logical regression indicated that CA was found as an independent predictor for BAF in a high percentage of the total sample (Table 2).
+Figure 2.
+Bland-Altman plot; CA - chronological age; BAF - Belgrade Age Formula in a high percentage of the total sample (Table 2).
 It is noticeable that in the female sample the value of the intercept is slightly lower and that the value of the slope is slightly higher compared to the male population.

-The percentage of participants whose estimated dental age differed ± 6 months compared to chronological age was 61.2 and 53.7 for females and males, respectively, while within ± 12 months was 94.0 and 83.6 for females and males respectively.
+The percentage of participants whose estimated dental age differed \pm 6 months compared to chronological age was 61.2 and 53.7 for females and males, respectively, while within \pm 12 months it was 94 and 83.6 for females and males, respectively.

-The correlation between BAF and CA is positive, strong, and statistically significant (r = 0.822, p < 0.001) (Figure 1).
-There is better correlation in male population (r = 0.831, p < 0.001) then in female population (r = 0.826, p < 0.001).
-The graph shows central groupings as they are diluted to higher values (Figure 1).
-The Bland-Altman method shows no systematic error, although there are few influential outliners (Figure 2).
+The correlation between the BAF and chronological age is positive, strong, and statistically significant (r = 0.822, p < 0.001) (Figure 1).
+There is better correlation in the male population (r = 0.831, p < 0.001) then in the female one (r = 0.826, p < 0.001).
+Figure 1 shows central groupings as they are diluted to higher values.
+The Bland-Altman method shows no systematic error, although there are some influential outliers (Figure 2).